-Semi-elective modules in the amount of a minimum of 12 credits have to be completed by all students.
-These modules impart basic knowledge in the agricultural, natural and economics sciences and are intended to bridge knowledge gaps regarding the basic processes of the bioeconomy that students with different academic backgrounds may have.
-Depending on your previous education, you may replace one semi-elective module with an elective module.
+Semi-elective modules All students require a minimum of 12 credits from semi-elective modules.
+These modules impart basic knowledge in the agricultural, natural and economics sciences and are intended to bridge knowledge gaps in the basic processes of the bioeconomy that students from different academic backgrounds may have.
+Depending on your previous education, you may replace one semielective module with an elective module.